 How Can I Defend Myself Against a Libel or Slander Lawsuit?

+There must be communication.
 It must be proved that the statement was communicated.
 If you wrote something about someone and you did not send it to anyone or publish it, there is no defamation.
 Communication requires a receiver of the message as well as a sender.

-Absolute privilege is immunity from the charge of defamation, even if the statement is malicious.
+- Absolute privilege is immunity from the charge of defamation, even if the statement is malicious.
 Absolute privilege is most often claimed by legislators.
 For example, if a Senator makes a speech in the Senate and says that so-and-so is a coward, it would be difficult to charge her with slander.